acceleratescience/acceleratescience.github.io/_events/ai-for-science-summit-2025.md

 D﻿etails of the C2D3 Early Career Researcher and Student Conference programme can be found [here](https://www.c2d3.cam.ac.uk/events/c2d3-ECR-and-student-conference-2025).

+D﻿etails of the NeurIPS@Cam programme can be found [here](https://www.ai.cam.ac.uk/events/neurips-at-cam-2025).

 T﻿he meetings will be held in person at the Department of Computer Science and Technology at the University of Cambridge and will be available online for those joining remotely.

 **Registration**